kvanwely/DIDO-LAB/README.md

 all junction sthat fullfill these requirements.
 Useful to eliminate junctions that occur only in a single sample or have dubious anchors that potentiall align on other positions.

+3SS_usage.py

+A script to calculate relative usage of alternative 3prime splice sites (normalized with respect to a common 5prime splice site) from a juction superfile, and junction file input.
+The second input can be normalized beforehand to correct for expression diffenrences (in FPKM).